Analysis | The World Cup may be two years away, but young USMNT shows immediacy in thrashing of Panama

 Panama took advantage, slicing the margin to 3-2 with about 12 minutes left.
 The Americans then displayed a killer instinct, scoring three times in an eight-minute span.

 “That was the period I was most interested in,” Berhalter said.
-“Were we going to buckle or could we hang in there?
+“Were we going to buckle, or could we hang in there?
 Not only did we hang in there, we pulled away” on two headers by Soto and one by Lletget.
 In his U.S. debut, Richy Ledezma, 20, assisted on both goals from Soto, who became the first U.S. men’s player since 1968 to score twice in his debut.

 With camp ending, the players prepared to return to their clubs scattered around Europe, plus Brazil and MLS.
 A proposed camp next month will not include European-based players, who will form the core of the team for the foreseeable future.

-Those players won’t see each other again until March, the next FIFA window for international matches.
-There are two Concacaf competitions next summer, Nations League in June and Gold Cup in July, though most players will probably compete in one or the other.
+Those players won’t see one another again until March, the next FIFA window for international matches.
+There are two Concacaf competitions next summer — Nations League in June and Gold Cup in July — but most players will probably compete in one or the other.

 Before they know it, World Cup qualifying will commence.
 And that’s all that really matters.
 While U.S. fans are giddy about the prospects of this nucleus leading the program to world-class stature, it’s a methodical process.